eknowlton/simpletaskmanager/README.md

 A laravel based server-side SPA for managing tasks with Inertia, Vite, TailwindCSS, ShadCN, and other fun frameworks.

-Monoliths are back in style, I brought it with three modules for simpletaskmanager.
+Monoliths are back in style, I brought it with three modules for simpletaskmanager: `app/`, `api/`, and `shared/`.

 This application is designed for desktop use, and won't function for mobile well.
 A seperate react native application for WebSPA and possibly Android/iOS is planned in the future.